flywire/qifqif/README.md

 ------------

-qiqif is written for [Python 2.7](ttps://www.python.org/downloads/) and is tested on Linux, Mac OS X and Windows.
+qiqif is written for [Python 2.7](ttps://www.python.org/downloads/) and is tested on Linux and Mac OS X but does not work in Windows.

 Install with [pip](https://pip.pypa.io/en/stable/) via `pip install qifqif` command.